-The British Open is one of the world’s great sporting events and is high up on the bucket list of most keen golfers.
-What is also unusual about it is that all courses that host The Open Championship are accessible to amateur golfers to experience.
+The Open Championship is one of the world’s great sporting events and is high up on the bucket list of most keen golfers.
+What is also unusual about it is that all courses that host The Open are accessible to amateur golfers to experience.
 You would never be given access to play tennis on centre court at Wimbledon, a game of touch footy with your mates at Twickenham or a game of backyard cricket on the pitch at Lords, but you CAN tee off on the Old Course at St Andrews, or at Turnberry, Muirfield and Royal Birkdale, to name only a few of many.

 Up in Scotland, the true home of golf, you are spoilt by choice in the country that has the highest number of golf courses per capita in the world.
 Within a 90 mile radius of Edinburgh, you have the Old Course at St Andrews where it all began; Open Championship rota courses in Carnoustie, Muirfield, Royal Troon and Turnberry; the incredibly enjoyable Prestwick where the first Open was held in 1860; a modern classic in Kingsbarns; a place to spoil yourself both on and off the course at Gleneagles; along with one of the quirkiest and most fun courses you’ll ever play in North Berwick, a course that sits comfortably within the top 100 in the world on every major course rating system.